-FTP is perfectly easy to use… if you’re an IT manager.
-But for the rest of us, figuring out FTP can be frustrating, time-consuming and ultimately fruitless.
-And, even if you can, there are plenty of issues that make FTP a less-than-optimal solution.
-Slow transfers, complicated access controls and the need for FTP clients or other special software is just a headache waiting to happen.
+FTP servers are perfectly easy to use… if you’re an IT manager.
+But for the rest of us, figuring out FTP client software and servers can be frustrating, time-consuming and ultimately fruitless.
+And, even if you can figure it out, there are plenty of issues that make an FTP program for hosting a less-than-optimal solution.
+Slow transfers and complicated access controls, along with the need for FTP clients or other special software is just a headache waiting to happen.

-Dropbox lets anyone back up, share and access files easily.
-No need to manually log in to a server and wait for files to upload one by one, like with FTP.
+Dropbox lets anyone back up, access and transfer files easily.
+No need to manually log in to a server and wait for files to upload one by one, like with FTP connections.
 Dropbox makes transferring files from anywhere simple:

-Windows and Mac: Just copy or save files to the Dropbox folder, and they’ll be uploaded automatically.
+Windows and Mac operating systems: Just copy or save files to the Dropbox folder, and they’ll be uploaded automatically.

 Web: Drag and drop files from your desktop right into your web browser with an uncomplicated user interface.

 iOS and Android: Upload files with just a few taps in the Dropbox mobile app.
 Or set up automatic camera uploads to copy photos and videos to Dropbox in the background.